 Continental has a history of success going all the way back to 1871, when the company was first established in Hanover, Germany.
 Wherever people strive to turn their ideas of mobility into reality, we’re ready to support them.
 It's a common thread running through every era of our history; our technologies, systems and service solutions make mobility and transport more sustainable, safer, more convenient, more customized, and more affordable.

-There’s quite a lot of ground to cover, so to speak, but here’s a summary of the key phases in more than 145 years of innovation and progress – and a tantalising glimpse into the future.
+There’s quite a lot of ground to cover, so to speak, but here’s a summary of the key phases in 150 years of innovation and progress – and a tantalising glimpse into the future.

 The experimental laboratory “Taraxagum Lab Anklam” is opened in 2018 in Mecklenburg-Vorpommern, Germany.
 The lab conducts groundbreaking research into the cultivation and processing of Russian dandelions as an alternative source of raw material to the rubber tree, a major leap forward in environmentally-friendly tire production.